MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/predictive-coding-train-model.md

   |**Reviewer labels item as not relevant**| False negative |True negative |
   ||||

-  Based on these comparisons, the model derives values for the F-score, Precision, and Recall metrics and the margin of error for each one.
+  Based on these comparisons, the model derives values for the F-score, precision, and recall metrics and the margin of error for each one.
 Scores for these model performance metrics are displayed on a flyout page for the training round.
 For a description of these metrics, see [Predictive coding reference](predictive-coding-reference.md).

 - Finally, the model determines the next 50 documents that will be used for the next training round.
 This time, the model might select 20 items from the control set and 30 new items from the review set and designate them as the training set for the next round.
 The sampling for the next training round is not uniformly sampled.
 The model will optimize the sampling selection of documents from the review set to select items where the prediction is ambiguous, which means the prediction score is in the 0.5 range.
 This process is known as *biased selection*.